 The learning environment will include a full range of practical and applied work including lectures, seminars, workshops and independent and group study tasks, with students taking control of their learning in a more independent manner as they progress through the Top up degree year.
-Learning and teaching methods are utilised in order to emphasise the multi-disciplinary nature of the course and enhance students' employability & career preparation through the development of a range of key transferable skills.
-This includes the use of Problem Based Learning, scenario and case study approaches, interactive lectures and seminars, guest speakers, engagement through presentation and discussion and interaction with colleagues and community.
+Learning and teaching methods are utilised in order to emphasise the multidisciplinary nature of the course and enhance students' employability & career preparation through the development of a range of key transferable skills.
+This includes the use of Problem Based Learning, scenario and case study approaches, interactive lectures and interaction with colleagues and community.
 The course culminates with an, independent research project whereby students are required to apply their knowledge and skills to an exercise and wellness management setting.